eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/configure_builtins.md

 spec: ...
 ```

-#### Field Customization
+#### Field Configuration

-You can override individual fields of the component.
+You can override component defaults at the individual field or attribute level.

 ```yaml
 spec:
   title_generation_mode: "none"   # 🔎 overrides the component's default title_generation_mode
 ```

-#### Implementation Customization
+#### Overriding Implementation Defaults

-Most components have a default implementation that they point to.
-Agents use the SimpleAgent template by default.
-You
+Most components have a default implementation.
+Check the Built-in Components "Overview" and child pages to see the defaults.
+For example, agents use the [SimpleAgent template by default](https://www.eidolonai.com/docs/components/agents/overview).

-can override this implementation, but remember the new contents need to match the new implementation's spec pattern.
+You can override implementation defaults, but remember the new contents need to match the new implementation's spec pattern.

 ```yaml
 spec:
   implementation: RetrieverAgent  # 🔎 defines the new component to use